superm1/FastFlowLM/docs/index.md

 > - Some universities or companies may **block access** to the test drive site.
 If it doesn't load over Wi-Fi, try switching to a **cellular network**.
 > - FastFlowLM is designed for **single-user local use**.
 This remote demo machine may experience short wait times when **multiple users** access it concurrently — please be patient.
 > - When switching models, it may take longer time to replace the model in memory.
-> - Large prompts and VLM (gemma3:4b) may take longer — but it works! 🙂
+> - Large prompts and VLM (gemma3:4b and gwen3vl:4b) may take longer — but it works! 🙂

 ---